Salmon River water at Pulaski New York

 Best flows

 Use RiverReports, USGS 04250200 at Pineville, and Brookfield SafeWaters together.
-Stable moderate releases are the cleanest mixed-access window; high releases move the plan to bank or boat tactics, and sudden changes should stop any aggressive crossing plan.
+Stable moderate releases are the cleanest mixed-access window.
+High releases move the plan to bank or boat tactics, and sudden changes should stop any aggressive crossing plan.

-When to skip
+When to leave

 Local plan